pixeljammed/CollisionSounds/README.md

 # CollisionSounds
 A roblox module/script in Lua which makes objects make material-specific sounds when they hit or collide with something.
 Primitive right now.
-MIGHT be updated.
+May be updated.

 -----
 ## Features